google-deepmind/neural-processes/README.md

 ## Contact

 Any feedback is much appreciated!
-Drop us a line at garnelo@google.com
+Drop us a line at garnelo@google.com (Conditional Neural Process) or hyunjikk@google.com ((Attentive) Neural Process).

 ## Disclaimer